All Episodes

 And, you know, I was sort of shocked because I thought my view here of it being a rather disconcerting event would have been pretty generally accepted.

-And around that emotional tension, I thought was so key, uh, or that it was so key to so many areas within our social order that if that emotional tension were to be disturbed, then it would disturb the social order in a in a much greater area, a much greater range and a much greater depth, much greater magnitude than uh than Bix did, obviously.
+And around that emotional tension, I thought was so key, or that it was so key to so many areas within our social order, that if that emotional tension were to be disturbed, then it would disturb the social order in a much greater area, a much greater range, and a much greater depth, much greater magnitude than Bix did, obviously.

-And uh so it's like, okay, I wanted to validate this.
+And so it's like, okay, I wanted to validate this.

 I was thinking, all right, maybe I'm wrong.

-You know, maybe um, because I'm old, I'm disconnected, you know, I'm not I'm not connected to these younger generations.
+You know, I'm not connected to these younger generations.

-Uh so I thought, okay, maybe maybe I'm wrong on this.
+So I thought, okay, maybe I'm wrong on this.

-Maybe these um the millennials and the uh and other generations are um not going to be impacted the way that I personally would, and I think people from my generation will as we finally get through this barrier that's been in front of our lives all these, all of our lives, right.
+Maybe these millennials and other generations are not going to be impacted the way that I personally would, and I think people from my generation will.

-And and that we've had to live with this barrier of this knowledge we weren't supposed to have, and it's only been recently, like in the last 20 plus years, that there's been a general discussion in the mainstream, or in the main body of society, not the mainstream media per se, but within media, within the movies, certainly, but the the and within society where we've been discussing the idea that there was a barrier to knowledge.
+And it's only been recently, like in the last 20 plus years, that there's been a general discussion in the mainstream or in the main body of society, not the mainstream media per se, but within the movies certainly, but within society where we've been discussing the idea that there was a barrier to knowledge.

 No such thing as UFOs, you're crazy.

-Um we get to the point where we realize that well, the gut that whole thing, that whole 40 plus, 50 plus years of concerted effort was concerted effort to delude the population.
+Now we get to the point where we realize that, well, that whole thing, that whole 40 plus, 50 plus years of concerted effort was concerted effort to delude the population.

 And so I decided to do some testing and stuff.